rolazar/level-1-course-content/week-2/day-2/day-2-assignment.md

     - In the card with the label "Your work" click on the "+ Add or create."
     - Within that dropdown click file, and attach your zipped folder.
     - Click the submit button.
+      **or**
+    - If you are using Replit for your assignments, submit the link to your Replit assignment in the card with the label "CSS_Day2_Assignment".

 ## Rubric